Apple forecasts faster sales growth, strong iPhone demand despite glum economy

-The Tesla CEO and Sergey Brin were close friends until the affair, the article says
+Despite making notable strides, the regional academic landscape is still playing catchup with that of developed countries on several parameters

-Apple Inc on Thursday said parts shortages are easing and that demand for iPhones is unceasing despite consumers tightening other spending, helping it top Wall Street expectations and forecast faster sales growth ahead.
+Apple said parts shortages are easing and that demand for iPhones is unceasing despite consumers tightening other spending, helping it top Wall Street expectations and forecast faster sales growth ahead.

 The Silicon Valley giant’s shares rose 3.5 per cent after hours following the release of the results.

-Phone sales in the fiscal third quarter rose 3 per cent to $40.7 billion, when Wall Street had braced for a 3 per cent decline.
-By contrast, the overall global smartphone market dropped 9 per cent during the just-ended quarter, according to Canalys data.
+Phone sales in the fiscal third quarter rose three per cent to $40.7 billion, when Wall Street had braced for a three per cent decline.
+By contrast, the overall global smartphone market dropped nine per cent during the just-ended quarter, according to Canalys data.

 Apple’s loyal and relatively affluent customer base has enabled it to weather consumer spending dips better than other brands in the past, and the company’s latest quarterly results suggest a similar pattern emerging.